Hodag

 Hodags were known to disturb the lumberjacks while they worked and were also known for eating the white bulldogs of the area.

-Eugene Shepard was a local real-estate agent who was also involved in the timber trade.
-He was walking home through the forest one day, as was his usual habit, when he claimed to have come across a Hodag.
+Eugene Shepard was a local real estate agent involved in the timber trade.
+He was walking home through the forest one day, as was his usual habit when he claimed to have come across a Hodag.

 He described the creature as being 7 feet long and estimated that it weighed around 200 pounds.
-He said it looked like a giant lizard, had extremely sharp teeth and had terrific spikes protruding along its back.
+He said it looked like a giant lizard with extremely sharp teeth and had terrific spikes protruding along its back.

 Becoming increasingly desperate, they used dynamite to try to finally kill the Hodag.
 After some time – and having set the surrounding area on fire – the beast was at last dead.

 Vindicated, the group took the burnt carcass back to town and put it on display.
-Bizarrely though, the Hodag is said to be impervious to fire, casting doubt in some quarters about the veracity of the story.
+Bizarrely though, the Hodag is said to be impervious to fire, casting doubt in some quarters about the story’s veracity.

-No other activity was recorded until three years later, when Eugene informed the town that he had found a Hodag and had a plan to ensnare it.
+No other activity was recorded until three years later when Eugene informed the town that he had found another Hodag and planned to ensnare it.

 With the help of a few of his neighbors, Eugene captured the beast by asphyxiating it with a chloroform-soaked rag.
 The group took the sleeping beast back to town and put it into a large pit.